samplemaker/freefem_matlab_octave_plot/README.md

 ## Exporting data from FreeFem++

-To create plots with Matlab/Octave the mesh and the FE-Space function must be exported as ASCII data.
-The `ffmatlib` supports two file formats:
+To create a plot from a FreeFem++ PDE simulation with Matlab/Octave, the mesh and the FE-Space function must be exported as ASCII data files.
+The FreeFem++ Mesh can easily be exported via the built-in `savemesh` command as follows:

-1.)
-The FE-Space function is given on each mesh node (preferred method)
-2.)
-The FE-Space function is given as a triangle/vertice list

-In this sense P1-Element simulations can be exported very easily since the degree of freedom of the space function (`Vh.ndof`) corresponds exactly to the number of nodes in the mesh.
-In order to plot simulations made with higher order FE-Elements the FE-space data must be converted into P1-Element data.
-In FreeFem++ you can easily convert space functions using the '=' operator.

 Saves a 2D Mesh:
 ```Matlab